In Car Park 4, off Somerset Road inside Gate 20.

 There are no left luggage facilities inside the Grounds.

 Left luggage facilities are provided at a number of locations outside the Grounds.
-Camping equipment, oversize bags, picnic hampers and other prohibited items must be left in one of these facilities.
+Overnight equipment, oversize bags, picnic hampers and other prohibited items must be left in one of these facilities.

 All bags will be searched before acceptance into the left luggage facilities.